A reanalysis of

 SODA relies on extensive collaborations.

-and NASA/GMAO and the NASA Physical Oceanography program.
-Many individuals have contributed to SODA including: Tim Boyer, Gil Compo,
+contributed to SODA including: Tim Boyer, Gil Compo,

 Dick Dee, Eric Hackert, Sirpa Hakkinen, Sasha Ignatov, Eugenia Kalnay, Syd Levitus, Matt Maltrud, Julie McClean, Laury Miller,